crafn/clover/README.md

 After succesful build an executable is located at `builds/linux*`

 ### Running the engine with Clover game data
-Download the [resource archive](http://crafn.kapsi.fi/data/clover/resources.zip) and extract it to the repo root. `resource` directory should be next to `code` directory, and executable should be launched in the directory containing it.
+Download the [resource archive](http://crafn.kapsi.fi/data/clover/resources.zip) and extract it to the repo root. `resources` directory should be next to `code` directory, and executable should be launched in the directory containing it.
 The game data is currently licensed under the strictest creative commons license (Attribution-NonCommercial-NoDerivatives), but that might change in the future.

 Further info about the game project on [my personal website](http://crafn.kapsi.fi/?path=games/project_clover).